oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/edit/src/ctrl-pack-catalog-02-connack.md

 If the Session Expiry Interval is absent the value of Session Expiry Interval in the CONNECT Packet is used.
 The Server uses this field to inform the Client that it is using a value other than that sent by the Client in the CONNECT.

-Refer to [[3.1.9 Session Expiry Interval]](#session-expiry-interval) for a description of the use of Session Expiry Interval.
+Refer to [sec](#session-expiry-interval) for a description of the use of Session Expiry Interval.

 ### Server Keep Alive{#server-keep-alive}